Get inspired by people like Kelly who have taken ACTEMRA without methotrexate.

-ACTEMRA is a prescription medicine called an Interleukin-6 (IL-6) receptor antagonist.
-ACTEMRA is used to treat:
+ACTEMRA is a prescription medicine called an interleukin-6 (IL-6) receptor antagonist.

 It is not known if ACTEMRA is safe and effective in children with PJIA or SJIA under 2 years of age or in children with conditions other than PJIA or SJIA.